An introduction to $p$-adic $L$-functions: The Iwasawa Main Conjecture

 \subsection{Structure theory for $\Lambda$-modules}

 There is a rich structure theory of modules over Iwasawa algebras, which looks similar to that of modules over PIDs.
-Here we state (without proof) some basic yet fundamental results to this end.
+Here we state (without proof) some basic yet fundamental results.